IntroductionScrivener can be a tricky beast to get your head around.

 Again, if you're working on a series, especially one that requires you to read and refer back to earlier issues a lot, this is brilliant.

-NB if you do this, you need to check this box in the Compile sheet...
+NB if you do this, you need to check Treat compile group as entire draft in the following Compile sheet dropdown menu:

-Converseley, if that's what you actually want — for example, if each folder contains a chapter in a single graphic novel — then leave this box unchecked.
+Of course, if that's what you actually want — for example, if each folder contains a chapter in a single continuous graphic novel — then leave this box unchecked.

 6. What I Don't Use